UNC-Libraries/SCTS-Documentation/Descriptive Elements.md

 _Access to audio or moving image materials may require production of listening or viewing copies._

 #### Digital Listening/Viewing Copies (ONYEN, Campus, and Research Room streaming)
-_This collection contains digital listening or viewing copies that are accessible only on the campus of the University of North Carolina at Chapel Hill._
+_This collection contains digital listening or viewing copies that are accessible only on the campus of the University of North Carolina at Chapel Hill or through authentication with an ONYEN._

 #### Born-digital Materials (ONYEN, Campus, and Research Room viewing)
-_This collection contains born-digital materials that are accessible only on the campus of the University of North Carolina at Chapel Hill._
+_This collection contains born-digital materials that are accessible only on the campus of the University of North Carolina at Chapel Hill or through authentication with an ONYEN._

 #### Missing items
 _This collection has items which have been noted as missing and are not accessible._